CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

 ------------------------------------
 Calibrator identification issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   Two observations, 191207034 and 191207035, do not have processed data products for the first seven beams, as those beams (due to scheduling complications) were not properly identified by AUTOCAL.
 Given the small number of beams missing, they were not reprocessed.
 These observations can be manually reprocessed.
-Access to the raw data can be requested via the helpdesk.
+Access to the raw data can be requested via the `helpdesk <https://support.astron.nl/sdchelpdesk>`_.

 Reprocessed observations